littleosbook/littleosbook/scheduling.md

 Setting the interval for how often interrupts are to be raised is done via a _divider_, the same way as for the serial port.
-Instead of sending the PIT a value (e.g. in milliseconds) that says how often an interrupt should be raised, you send the _divider_.
+Instead of sending the PIT a value (e.g. in milliseconds) that says how often an interrupt should be raised, you send the divider.
 The PIT operates at 1193182 Hz as default.
 To change this, you for example send the divider 10.
 The PIT will then run at `1193182 / 10 = 119318` Hz.
 The divider can only be 16 bits, so it is only possible to configure the timer's frequency between 1193182 Hz and `1193182 / 65535 = 18.2` Hz.
 We recommend that you create a function that takes an interval in milliseconds and converts it to the correct divider.

-The divider is then sent to channel 0 data I/O port of the PIT, but since you can only send 1 byte at a time, you must first send the lowest 8 bits, then the highest 8 bits of the divider.
+The divider is then sent to the channel 0 data I/O port of the PIT, but since you can only send one byte at a time, you must first send the lowest 8 bits, then the highest 8 bits of the divider.
 The channel 0 data I/O port is at `0x40`.
-See [@osdev:pit] for more details.
+Again, see [@osdev:pit] for more details.

 ### Separate Kernel Stacks for Processes
 If all processes uses the same kernel stack (the stack exposed by the TSS), there will be trouble if a process is interrupted while still in kernel mode.
-The process that is being switched to will now use the same kernel stack, and will overwrite what the previous have written on the stack (remember that TSS data structure points to the _beginning_ of the stack).
+The process that is being switched to will now use the same kernel stack, and will overwrite what the previous process have written on the stack (remember that TSS data structure points to the _beginning_ of the stack).

 To solve this problem, every process should have it's own kernel stack, the same way that each process have their own user mode stack.
 When switching